BitcoinDeveloperNetwork/tutorials/How-to-setup-a-bitcoin-node-on-Synology-NAS/index.md

 ## Introduction

-In this simple tutorial, we will be walking through the steps of setting up a bitcoin node on a Synology Network-attached storage (NAS) device in just a few clicks.
+In this tutorial, we will be walking through the steps of setting up a bitcoin node docker container on a Synology Network-attached storage (NAS) device in just a few simple steps.

 ## Background

 In a sense, Bitcoin is about claiming back full ownership: your keys, your money.
 Network-attached storage is also about claiming full ownership over your data.
-Considering that a typical NAS might likely have spare storage, and typically runs 24/7, they are a perfect candidate on which to run a bitcoin node.
+Considering that a typical NAS might likely have spare storage, and typically runs 24/7, this makes them perfect candidates on which to run a bitcoin node.

 ### Why Synology?

-Synology Inc. is a Taiwanese corporation that specialises in Network-attached storage appliances, and well I happen to own one :)
+Synology Inc. is a Taiwanese corporation that specialises in Network-attached storage appliances, and well, I happen to own one :)

 ## Let's get started

-For this tutorial, we will be deploying a bitcoin docker instance using Synology File Station.
-Synology File Station is the centralised file management tool for your Synology NAS.
+For this tutorial, we will be deploying a bitcoin docker instance using Synology's File Station.
+Synology File Station is the centralised file management tool for your NAS.
 Through File Station, you can manage and search files/folders, view files of various types, share private files with external users, mount remote folders and virtual drives for access, and do much more!

 To continue, you will need to access your NAS via File Station.
-The default HTTPS port number is 5001, so you can securely access DSM by entering the following address: https://server-hostname:5001/.
+The default HTTPS port number is 5001, so you can securely access DiskStation Manager (DSM) by visiting https://server-hostname:5001/, where `server-hostname` is the host or ip address of your NAS.

-Once we have successfully accessed the File Station interface, we can continue by creating a folder where Docker will store our bitcoin node data.
-To do this access File Station, then create a "docker" folder in the root of your NAS.
+Once we have successfully accessed the File Station interface, we can continue by creating a folder where we will be storing our bitcoin node data.
+To do this access File Station, then create a folder called "docker" in the root of your NAS.
 We can create as many folders for each separate node we might want to run, e.g. "bitcoin-mainnet", "bitcoin-testnet", etc..

 For the purpose of this tutorial, we will be creating a bitcoin node configured in testnet mode.